catmaid/CATMAID/sphinx-doc/source/docker.rst

   docker pull catmaid/catmaid-standalone

-If no previous state should be persisted, the docker contaienr can be started normally again::
+If no previous state should be persisted, the docker container can be started normally again::

   docker run -p 8000:80 --name catmaid catmaid/catmaid-standalone